pvini07BR/squarebox/README.md

 Inventory:
 - Press A on Xbox, Cross on PlayStation or B on Nintendo to pick up an item.

+## More warnings
 - Function keys behaviors are not implemented for the controller.

-**Warning²: Currently, there is no way of changing keybinds or remap the controller buttons.
-They are hardcoded.**
+- There is no way of changing keybinds or remap the controller buttons.
+They are hardcoded.

 # Known bugs